Support for NPS Volunteers-In-Parks Program

 The National Park Service relies on volunteers to help with specific tasks, from enhancing the visitor’s experience to protecting the parks' resources.
 The Friends provides direct, targeted funding for the Volunteers-In-Parks program, giving the Parks the ability to support volunteers with training, tools, and support.

 For more information on volunteer opportunities and to visit the Volunteer Events and Service Saturdays calendar visit the NPS website.

 Volunteers meet weekly at the parks' administrative office to socialize while doing simple sedentary tasks, such as stapling permit regulations or adding color-coded stickers to maps.
 A great way to meet people in Moab!

-Volunteers are assigned specific trails within one of the four National Parks in southeast Utah.
-They will monitor their assigned trail at least twice per year to ensure the trails are properly marked, look for any hazardous issues, and to interact with visitors.
+Volunteers are assigned specific trails within one of the four parks or monuments in southeast Utah.
+They monitor their assigned trail to identify hazard issues, ensure the trails are properly marked, and to interact with visitors.

-On an annual basis, for one to three days in late summer or early fall, the Volunteer Stewards may work closely with NPS Natural Resources' staff to assist with invasive weed removal in Arches, the Needles District of Canyonlands, and the Potash boat ramp.
-Volunteers will work closely with staff to identify and remove a variety of invasive weeds including ripgut brome, puncture vine, Russian thistle, tamarisk, and Russian olive.
+Volunteers assist and work closely with NPS Natural Resources staff with invasive weed removal in Arches and Canyonlands to identify and remove a variety of invasive weeds.
+These many include ripgut brome, puncture vine, Russian thistle, tamarisk, and Russian olive.

-Volunteers may be asked to participate in special park projects and events as needed.
-On occasion, the National Park Service conducts special events such as the Arches Quarter Release and Public Lands Day.
-There may also be an opportunity to participate in one-time projects in which the park will need extra helping hands to assist in the completion of the project.
-All volunteers on the Friends Volunteer Stewardship roster may be asked to assist if available.
+Volunteers may be asked to participate in park projects and events as needed.
+On occasion, the National Park Service conducts special events and coordinates opportunities to participate in one-time projects where extra helping hands are needed.